Items you've recently viewed:

 Requests, Trevell vs Cooke et al: Cooke responds to Trevell's charge

-Requests, Cuthbert Burbage vs Allen: The court orders Giles Allen's arrest
+Requests, Burbage vs Allen: The court orders Giles Allen's arrest

 Requests, Pembroke's Men vs Francis Langley: The players reply